MoneySavingExpert charity fund

 Launched in May 2008, the MSE Charity (registered charity number 1121320) is dedicated to helping people help themselves, by funding activities that make a lasting impact on how people think, behave, and manage their money.

 The MSE Charity has two themed grant-giving rounds a year and four themes that rotate through a two-year cycle.
-Its themes include building and developing resilience, life-changing transitions, and living with long-term challenges.
+Its themes are building and developing resilience, life changes, living with long-term challenges, and raising the next generation.

 MSE founder Martin Lewis on the MSE Charity's history...